Rashmeet09/myWebPage/content/home/experience.md

   date_start = "2020-06-15"
   date_end = "2020-06-19"
   description = """
-  * Taught fundamentals of Artificial Intelligence to about 25 high-school students.
+  * Taught fundamentals of Artificial Intelligence (Problem Solving by Search, Classical Planning, and Reinforcement Learning) to about 25 high-school students.
-  * It was particularly challenging to design the course with advanced topics in a manner easily understandable by the students.
+  * It was particularly challenging to design the course with advanced topics in a manner easily comprehensible to the students.
-  * Conducted a week of lectures, practice sessions, and received an amazing feedback."""
+  * Conducted lectures and practical sessions for a week, and received an amazing feedback."""

 [[experience]]
   title = "Graduate Student Assistant"